dawei-x/dawei-x.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I recently graduated with a master degree in computer science from [Washington University in St. Louis](https://wustl.edu/).
-My research interest generally centers around information visualization and human-computer interaction, with a primary focus on modeling, quantifying, and communicating uncertainty to support human decision making.
+I am a PhD student in Computer Science at [Northwestern University](https://www.northwestern.edu/).
+My research interest generally centers around human-AI interaction, with a primary focus on
+- modeling, quantifying, and communicating uncertainty to support human decision making;
+- incorporating distribution-free frameworks with statistical guarantees to calibrate and align AI models.

-I obtained my bachelor's degree in CS from Southwest University (Chongqing, China).
+I graduated with a master's degree from [Washington University in St. Louis](https://wustl.edu/) and did my bachelor's at Southwest University (Chongqing, China).
 My prior research experiences involved uncertainty representation & reasoning, causal inference, and preference aggregation for decision support systems.